Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Results

 \subsection{Feature importance}

-To further explore the reproducibility and replicability of findings in~\cite{nguyen_predicting_2021}, we measured feature importance for the ReHo and fALFF imaging features and the default reproduction workflow, across all time points.
-Figure~\ref{fig:feature-importance-reho} and~\ref{fig:feature-importance-falff} compare the feature importances obtained with the \textit{default workflow} to the ones reported in the original study.
+To further explore the reproducibility and replicability of findings in~\cite{nguyen_predicting_2021}, we measured feature importance for the ReHo and fALFF imaging features and the {default workflow}, across all time points.
+Fig~\ref{fig:feature-importance-reho} and~\ref{fig:feature-importance-falff} compare the feature importances obtained with the \textit{default workflow} to the ones reported in the original study.